esp32-open-mac/esp32-open-mac.github.io/content/posts/0003-faraday-cage.md

     3. Foam tape
 3. (Last!)
 Attach Faraday fabric, with thumbtacks.
 Don't use a staple gun, you would tear the fabric.

-If you have any questions, open a GitHub issue at https://github.com/esp32-open-mac/faraday_cage or send me an email via <a href="mailto:esp32-open-mac@devreker.be">esp32-open-mac@devreker.be</a>.
+If you have any questions, open a GitHub issue at https://github.com/esp32-open-mac/faraday_cage or send me an email via [esp32-open-mac@devreker.be](mailto:esp32-open-mac@devreker.be).